An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: METHODOLOGY

 \subsection{Calibration Refinement}

 Through the previous step, we obtained an excellent initial value of extrinsic parameters.
-To further enhance the effect of mapping, we use octree-based optimization similar to \cite{wei2022croon} to divide the three-dimensional space into a voxel grid.
-Compared with \cite{wei2022croon}, we use multi-frame point cloud construction, and the point cloud density is relatively dense, so the effect is better.
+To further enhance the effect of mapping, we use octree-based optimization to divide the three-dimensional space into a voxel grid.
+We use multi-frame point clouds for splicing and construction, and the point cloud density is relatively dense.
+In order to improve the calibration speed, we down-sampled the spliced point cloud to a certain extent.

 The goal of our optimization here is the space occupancy rate.
 The fewer the number of grids occupied by the space, the better the mapping effect and the more accurate the corresponding extrinsic parameters are.
 First, we use the result of rough calibration to remove the point cloud motion distortion through the uniform speed model.
-Then, the initial calibration results are converted to the pose-sensor system of the first frame through the pose-sensor pose as Eq.\eqref{equ:coordinate transformation}.
+Then, the initial calibration results are converted to the coordinate system of the first frame through GNSS/INS pose as Eq.\eqref{equ:coordinate transformation}.
 After the point cloud is transformed into the same coordinate system, the space is divided into a voxel grid.
 If the calibration result is accurate, the space voxels occupied by all point clouds in the same coordinate system are the smallest, as shown in Fig.~\ref{Fig.octree}.